reduxjs/redux-devtools/README.md

 Redux DevTools is a development time package that provides power-ups for your Redux development workflow.
 Be careful to strip its code in production (see [walkthrough](./docs/Walkthrough.md) for instructions)!
 To use Redux DevTools, you need to choose a “monitor”—a React component that will serve as a UI for the DevTools.
 Different tasks and workflows require different UIs, so Redux DevTools is built to be flexible in this regard.
 We recommend using [`LogMonitor`](https://github.com/gaearon/redux-devtools-log-monitor) for inspecting the state and time travel, and wrap it in a [`DockMonitor`](https://github.com/gaearon/redux-devtools-dock-monitor) to quickly move it across the screen.
 That said, when you’re comfortable rolling up your own setup, feel free to do this, and share it with us.

+If you came here looking for what do the “Reset”, “Revert”, “Sweep” or “Commit” buttons do, check out [the `LogMonitor` documentation](https://github.com/gaearon/redux-devtools-log-monitor/blob/master/README.md#features).

 ### Chrome Extension

 If you don’t want to bother with installing Redux DevTools and integrating it into your project, consider using [Redux DevTools Chrome Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 It provides access to the most popular monitors, is easy to configure to filter actions, and doesn’t require installing any packages.